 • Section 10.554 (1)(i)1, The Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings and recommendations in the preceding annual financial audit report.
+Corrective actions have been taken to address the finding and recommendation made in the preceding annual financial audit report (Item 2020-1).